Romani culture: Faith and religion

+The majority of Romani people are Christian or Muslim.
+Orthodox Christian Romani people are commonly known as Dasikane; the meaning is sometimes given as a slave or servant.
+Muslim Romani people are commonly known as Xoroxane, a term of Turkish origin meaning ‘those of the Ku’ran’.
+There are differences between the culture and traditions of Dasikane and Xoroxane.
+There are also differences in traditions amongst the Dasikane and the Xoroxane themselves, depending on factors such as the country in which they live, a subgroup to which they belong, or their family tradition.

 Deities and saints

 Blessed Ceferino Giménez Malla is considered a patron saint of the Romani people in Roman Catholicism.
+Virgin of Hope of Macarena is considered a patron saint of the Spanish Gypsies.

 Saint Sarah, or Kali Sara, has been revered as a patron saint in the same manner as the Blessed Ceferino Giménez Malla, but a transition occurred in the 21st century, whereby Kali Sara is understood as an Indian deity brought by the refugee ancestors of the Romani people, thereby removing any Christian association.
 Saint Sarah is progressively being considered as "a Romani goddess, the Protectress of the Roma" and an "indisputable link with Mother India".
+The Roma pilgrimage for the dark-skinned Saint Sara in Saintes-Maries-de-la-Mer is said to have possibly been the Egyptian servant of the three Marys.
+The day of the pilgrimage honouring Sarah is May 24; her statue is carried down to the sea on this day to re-enact her arrival in France.

-Christian Roma Ceremonies and practices
+Christian Roma ceremonies and practices

 Roma often adopt the dominant religion of their host country if a ceremony associated with a formal religious institution is necessary, such as a baptism or funeral (their particular belief systems and indigenous religion and worship remain preserved regardless of such adoption processes).
-Some Roma continue to practice "Shaktism", a practice with origins in India, whereby a female consort is required for the worship of a god.
+A very small minority of Roma practice "Shaktism", a practice with origins in India, whereby a female consort is required for the worship of a god.
 Adherence to this practice means that for the Romani who worship a Christian God, prayer is conducted through the Virgin Mary, or her mother, Saint Anne.
-Shaktism continues over 1,000 years after the people's separation from India.

 Romani elders serve as spiritual leaders; there are no specific Christian Roma priests, churches, or Christian Roma scriptures, the exception being the Pentecostal Roma, most in Western society.

-Within the United Kingdom, a large proportion of British Roma (40% by some estimates) are members of Light and Life, a Charismatic Pentecostal Christian movement.
+Within the United Kingdom, a large proportion of Roma (40% by some estimates) are members of Light and Life, a Charismatic Pentecostal Christian movement.

-Burial of the foreskin

-It is a custom among Muslim Roma that the foreskin must be buried after Sunet Bijav, (Religious male circumcision ceremony).
-They believe the foreskin will come back to men in Paradise (Jannah), based a Hadith from Sahih al-Bukhari 6524: The Prophet (Sallallahu Alaihi wa Sallam) said: "You will be raised on the Day of Judgement barefooted, naked, and uncircumcized (with foreskin)."
-Burying the foreskin is also a tradition among Malaysian Muslims.